akshayharyani/maximum_cut_problem_on_Quantum/README.md

 to draw the resultant graph and store it in the IDE or display it in Jupyter Notebook

-## Running the agorithm on AWS braket
+## Running the algorithm on AWS braket
-Create the notebook in AWS braket
+Create the notebook in AWS braket.

-Import braket SDK
+Import braket SDK.

-copy the code from file `Amazon-Braket-MaximumCut.ipynb` Choose the hardware device to run on.
+copy the code from file `Amazon-Braket-MaximumCut.ipynb`

+Choose the hardware device to run on.